PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/129/answer_error_test_issue_1.md

     return -(self - other)
 ```

-The above fix replaces the line `other = DatetimeArray(other)` with `other = pd.to_datetime(other)`, which converts the `other` variable to a compatible type.
-This should resolve the compatibility issue and allow the test to pass.
+This fix replaces the line `other = DatetimeArray(other)` with `other = pd.to_timedelta(other)`.
+This will ensure that the subtraction operation works correctly and the `ValueError` is avoided.
+The other parts of the code remain unchanged.

+This fix can be easily applied to the original project by replacing the original `__rsub__` function with the fixed version provided above.